biometricITC/cPP-biometrics/input/Bio cPP.md

-# collaborative Protection Profile for Biometric verification on the mobile device for unlocking the device
+# collaborative Protection Profile for Biometric verification on the mobile device - for unlocking the device -
 ## Version 0.2 26-FEB-2018

 ## Acknowledgements

-This collaborative Protection Profile (cPP) was developed by the Biometrics Security (BS) international Technical Community (iTC) with representatives from industry, Government agencies, Common Criteria TestLaboratories, and members of academia.
+This collaborative Protection Profile (cPP) was developed by the Biometrics Security (BS) international Technical Community (iTC) with representatives from industry, Government agencies, Common Criteria Test Laboratories, and members of academia.

 ## 1. Preface

 1.1 Objective of Document
 ---------------------
-This document presents the Common Criteria (CC) collaborative ProtectionProfile (cPP) to express the security functional requirements (SFRs) and security assurance requirements (SARs) for a mobile biometric verification on the mobile device.
+This document presents the Common Criteria (CC) collaborative Protection Profile (cPP) to express the security functional requirements (SFRs) and security assurance requirements (SARs) for a mobile biometric verification on the mobile device.
 The Evaluation activities that specify the actions the evaluator performs to determine if a product satisfies the SFRs captured within this cPP are described in \[SD\].

 1.2 Scope of Document
 -----------------
 The scope of the cPP within the development and evaluation process is described in the Common Criteria for Information Technology Security Evaluation \[CC\].
-In particular, a cPP defines the IT security requirements of a generic type of TOE and specifies the functional andassurance security measures to be offered by that TOE to meet stated requirements \[CC1, Section C.1\].
+In particular, a cPP defines the IT security requirements of a generic type of TOE and specifies the functional and assurance security measures to be offered by that TOE to meet stated requirements \[CC1, Section C.1\].

 1.3 Intended Readership
 -------------------
-The target audiences of this cPP are developers, CC consumers, systemintegrators, evaluators and schemes.
+The target audiences of this cPP are developers, CC consumers, system integrators, evaluators and schemes.
 Although the cPP and SD may contain minor editorial errors, the cPP is recognized as living document and the iTC is dedicated to ongoing updates and revisions.
 Please report any issues to the BS iTC.

 1.4 Related Documents